magnolia-cms/calculator-magnolia/README.md

 ## Tests

-This project illustrates how to test a shared Magnolia light module.
+> This project illustrates how to test a shared Magnolia light module.

 ### Magnolia Template / Integration tests

+The correct rendering of your template, including how it renders based on content entered with the dialog can be tested with a template test.
+This package demonstrates the following approach:
+* Create demo page with component configured in various ways via the dialog.
+* Export the page to an xml bootstrap file to `_dev/demos` directory.
-Tests are super simple and based `cheerio`.
+* Tests are super simple and based `cheerio`.
 Mocha is used as test runner.
-Fixture was exported from Magnolia using the "Export"-functionality of the UI
+* Supply a travis-ci configuration so that your project will be automatically tested whenever it is pushed to github.

 ### JS Unit Tests